 How do you get started?
 Follow these steps:

 Registration closes five days before the first day of class or when the class is full.

 This course introduces basic emergency medical care.
 Topics include preparatory, airway, patient assessment, medical emergencies, trauma, infants and children and operations.
-Upon completion, students should be able to demonstrate the knowledge and skills necessary to achieve North Carolina State or National Registry EMT certification.
-To begin your registration, sign up in the reservation system.
-The list of courses is at the bottom of this page.
+Upon completion, students should be able to demonstrate the knowledge and skills necessary to achieve North Carolina or national registry EMT certification.

 Typical course length: 288 hours

 Refresher courses are designed for those EMS professionals who may not have the opportunity to attend monthly continuing education courses.
-It is encouraged that EMS professionals register for the course associated with their level of credential with an end date that occurs before the credential expires.
+EMS professionals should register for the course associated with their level of credential with an end date that occurs before the credential expires.
 Credentialed EMS professionals and those with a credential that has lapsed within the last two years are eligible to register for these courses.
 Re-credentialing is available at Wake Tech, if needed by the student.

 Continuing education series

-These online courses are designed to supplement the continuing education needed by each individual for credential renewal.
+Online courses are designed to supplement the continuing education needed by each individual for credential renewal.
 These courses are taught monthly on the schedule below and are divided into EMT and paramedic, depending on credential level.
-An EMS credential is a prerequisite requirement to be eligible to register for these courses, so students without EMT credentials cannot enroll.
+An EMS credential is a required to register.

 These classes taken separately do not indicate completion of an EMT course.
 Students wishing to pursue EMT credentials should register for the initial EMT course.